 “DUPR is a modified Elo algorithm that uses a player’s last rating to update their new rating.
-The algorithm considers three factors:
+The algorithm considers 4 factors:

 Victory: Did you win or lose?
 If you win your rating will go up and if you lose, your rating will go down.

-Type of Result: Was this a self-posted rec play score, a league match, or a sanctioned tournament result?
+Recency & Type of Result: Recent matches are weighted more than older matches.
+Also, was this a self-posted rec play score, a league match, or a sanctioned tournament result?
 Rec play will count less towards your rating change.